codeplaysoftware/standards-proposals/placeholder_accessors/index.md

 i.e. there is no need to call `require()` on it.
-It is allowed to pass a null accessor to a kernel, as long as it's not dereferenced inside the kernel, otherwise there an out-of-bounds access will occur, likely leading to a segmentation fault or similar.
+It is allowed to pass a null accessor to a kernel, as long as it's not dereferenced inside the kernel, otherwise an out-of-bounds access will occur, likely leading to a segmentation fault or similar.
 If the null accessor has been bound to a buffer, it is no longer a null accessor,